Bindi Irwin’s Tender Tribute To ‘Dancing With The Stars’ Pro

-Bindi Irwin paid a tender tribute to her former Dancing With the Stars pro-partner Derek Hough on Instagram just prior to her taking her seat behind the judge’s table on the Australian version of the hit U.S. reality dance competition series.
+Bindi Irwin paid a tender tribute to her former Dancing with the Stars pro-partner Derek Hough on Instagram just prior to her taking her seat behind the judge’s table on the Australian version of the hit U.S. reality dance competition series.

-In a post on the social media site, Irwin reflected on her time on the series, including her Top 10 favorite dances with Hough, who scored his sixth show win alongside Irwin.
+In a post on the social media site, Irwin reflected on her time with the series, including her top 10 favorite dances with Hough, who scored his sixth show win alongside Irwin.
 She said in an Instagram caption that there were “no words” to describe her time on the series.
 She then called Hough her “extraordinary friend, teacher, and big brother.”

-Irwin, who will guest-judge Dancing With The Stars Australia then reflected on her 10 favorite moments on the series, hoping that a new batch of contestants will too feel the joy and accomplishment the daughter of the late Steve Irwin felt each week as she challenged herself to learn something new.
+Irwin, who will guest-judge Dancing with the Stars Australia, then reflected on her 10 favorite moments on the series, hoping that a new batch of contestants will also feel the joy and accomplishment the daughter of the late Steve Irwin felt each week as she challenged herself to learn something new.

 In the post, she called it “a privilege to share my journey and I can’t wait to sit next to such accomplished judges tomorrow night.
 See you there Australia!”

-In a post on the show’s official website, Irwin said she was “thankful” for winning and that her experiences as a participant on the show had changed her life.
+In a post on the ABC show’s official website, Irwin said she was “thankful” for winning and that her experiences as a participant on the show had changed her life.

 View this post on Instagram